FlexW/flask-mode/README.md

 # flask-mode

 A minor emacs mode to work with Flask projects.
+Emacs 25.1 or higher is required to use this minor mode.

 ## Features